bjoern-janson/computational-phase-boundary/methodology.md

 3. Compare precursor signals against capability transitions.
 4. Evaluate predictive performance.

-The theory succeeds only if information velocity provides a measurable and reliable leading indicator of computational phase transitions.
+The framework is evaluated by whether information velocity provides a measurable and reliable leading indicator of computational phase transitions.